TrashUwU/PokeAssistant/README.md

 ### Bot is stuck at `Predicting Pokémon...`
 Restart your REPL.
 Press stop button in the REPL (Run button becomes stop button if REPL is running).
 Now Press Run.
 ### Bot works perfectly but goes offline if REPL tab from browser is closed
-Read the Uptimerobot Part of Guide Carefully.
+Read/Watch the Uptimerobot Part of Guide Carefully.

 ## Questions
 ### Why is the source code messed up?